Ace-86/MangaReader/README.md

 in viewer, create options to go to next chapter, previous chapter, a drop down of all chapters minified to selects from;

+update: sick, going to push back updates for a few days